haxtheweb/webcomponents/README.md

 Edit files in `lib/`, `src/`, `locales/` and `demo/` in order to modify the element to contribute back to us via PR.
 ## Scripts

-- `wcf element`
+- `hax create`
-    -  Create a new component.
-    -  Needs to be within the WCFactory (https://github.com/elmsln/WCFactory) to use.
-- `yarn run rebuild-wcfcache`
-    - Rebuild caches as to what web component libraries can be used
+    - Run HAX CLI to create a new web component
 - `yarn test`
     -  Run tests on ALL webcomponents.
 - `yarn run build`